sudo-Harshk/Ledger/README.md

 ### How to Use the Theme System

 #### For Users
-Simply click the theme button in the footer and select your preferred theme.
+Simply click the theme button in the navigation bar and select your preferred theme.
 Your choice will be saved and persist across sessions.

 #### For Developers